Ballet Virginia faculty bring professional experience, proven training techniques, and a love of dance to the classroom.

 Ms. Lisa began her dance training at age four.
 In her local dance school, she was exposed to ballet, jazz and tap.
 At age twelve she began her professional training at the Washington School of Ballet.
-Summer intensives at Richmond Ballet, Pennsylvania Ballet and Joffrey Ballet rounded out training.
+Summer intensives at Richmond Ballet, Pennsylvania Ballet, Jacob’s Pillow and Joffrey Ballet rounded out her training.

 After high school, Ms. McCarty attended Point Park College as a dance major for freshman year.
 She then went on to dance with Richmond Ballet and Nevada Dance Theatre.
 Ms. McCarty danced in classics such as Giselle, Swan Lake, Les Sylphides and The Nutcracker as well as many contemporary works.
 When Ms. Lisa moved to Las Vegas, she found a real love for commercial jazz.

 For ten years she performed in various Las Vegas casino shows including The Aladdin and Flamingo Hilton as well as tours to Italy, Japan, Mexico and Korea.
 Dancing also allowed her to travel to around the world while performing on Royal Viking and Cunard Line cruise ships.
 While performing in Las Vegas shows at night, Ms. Lisa also attended classes at University of Nevada, Las Vegas and graduated magna cum laude with a Bachelor’s of Science in Business Administration.

 Throughout her professional dance career, Ms. Lisa found time to share her love of dance with the next generation through teaching.
 She has taught in Richmond, Las Vegas, Northern Virginia and many studios in Hampton Roads.
 Ms. Lisa moved back to Virginia in 1998.
 She taught jazz and ballet at Virginia Ballet Theatre among other local studios.

 In 2008, she became Ballet Virginia’s Children’s Program Director and Marketing Director.
 Ms. Lisa also serves on the adjunct faculty of Old Dominion University where she teaches various levels of ballet.
-She lives in the Larchmont area of Norfolk with her husband, two boys and a naughty cat.
-She continues to teach ballet, jazz and tap to the newest generation of dancers while also overseeing the Children’s Program as well as the marketing and public relations efforts of Ballet Virginia International.
+She lives in the Riverview area of Norfolk with her husband, two boys and a naughty cat.
+She continues to teach ballet, jazz and tap to the newest generation of dancers while also overseeing the Children’s Program as well as the marketing and public relations efforts of Ballet Virginia.